cosmicjs/sticky-notes/README.md

 This note app is built using React, Redux and powered by [Cosmic JS](https://cosmicjs.com).
 It connects to the Cosmic JS API to add / edit / delete notes as well as attach media.

 ## Getting Started
 [Log in to Cosmic JS](https://cosmicjs.com) and create a Bucket to store notes.
+Then clone the codebase locally:
 ```
 git clone https://github.com/cosmicjs/sticky-notes
 cd sticky-notes